-Note: specific commodity programs, certificates and conventions for sub-sector issues are discussed in appendices.
+Note: specific commodity programs, certificates and conventions for sub-sector issues are discussed in appendixes.
 New regulations and voluntary standards will be developed in the future.
-The Group will closely follow these developments, use them as references in implementing its Industrial Agriculture and forestry sectors policy and update it where necessary.
+The Group will closely follow these developments, use them as references in implementing its Industrial agriculture and forestry sectors policy and update it if necessary.

-5. IMPLEMENTATION PROCESS
+5. IMPLEMENTATION PROCESS AND COMMITMENT